PlummersSoftwareLLC/Primes/PrimeRust/solution_1/README.md

 I've enabled all the optimisation I'm aware of, including:
 - setting `target-cpu=native`
 - link time optimisation and `codegen-units=1`
 - pay attention to [.cargo/config](.cargo/config) if you want to run it on, say, Mac.
+I don't have one.

 # Quick start for those interested in Rust